-Our list of things to do in Burnham on Sea, Brean and the Surrounding Area:
+Below is our list of top things to do in Brean, Burnham-on-Sea, and the surrounding area:

 It’s a great place to bring the family and an ideal opportunity to discover the rare beauty associated with tropical birds found throughout the world.
 There is a licensed café with indoor and outdoor seating areas and a gift shop.
 The Bird Garden is open from April to October from 10am until dusk.